 6 months ago I made a big decision – I decided to leave my good, high paying, corporate job to persue my own business.
 I had no idea what I would be doing – I just knew that I had to try working on my own.
 I told people I wanted to hustle – which in my mind meant trying a lot of new things until I found my passion.
 For the first 2 months, I naturally geared myself toward corporate roles.
 I have a Master’s Degree in Supply Chain Management – with this degree, the corporate world is where you have to work!

-Somewhere in there, I reconnected with the love of my life, a passionate cannabis user, advocate, and a MMJ Endorsement clinic owner in Michgian.
+Somewhere in there, I reconnected with an old friend, a passionate cannabis user, advocate, and a MMJ Endorsement clinic owner in Michgian.
 (I myself am not a user, I like wine.
 But my home has always been a place where friends could always roll one up or smoke a bowl on my porch.
 It was the judgment free zone – each to their own!)
 Despite having a canna-friendly home, prior to then, I honestly had never thought much about the budding cannabis industry.
 However, our conversations slowly started to turn me.

 He shared marijuana news with me, articles with me, and talked to me about the patients his clinic helped.
 I started to listen but still wasn’t totally convinced the business was legit.
 Cannabis and marijuana were “dirty words” and the that kind of business just wasn’t for me.
 I worked in the vanilla corporate world – I can’t ruin my reputation!